tychonievich/pypractice/request-for-problems.md

 Tests are written in [YAML](http://yaml.org), a human-readable data specification language.
 JSON is a valid subset of YAML, so feel free to use JSON if you are confused by YAML syntax.
 And yes, I know we don't teach JSON or YAML in our core curriculum.
 I was never taught them either.
-Some things you just learn on your own.
+They are worth learning, even if not necessarily worth spending time teaching.

-A task is defined as an object (the YAML equivalent of a map or dict) with both required and optional fields.
+A task is defined as an object (the YAML/JSON equivalent of a map or dict) with both required and optional fields.
 A minimal example looks like

 ````yaml